 How It Works (or How to Do It)

 Let’s break down the process step by step.
-It’s not as complicated as it sounds, but understanding the flow helps you troubleshoot and appreciate the tech No workaround needed..
+It’s not as complicated as it sounds, but understanding the flow helps you troubleshoot and appreciate the tech.

 1. Sensing the Load

 The ECU is fed data from a weight sensor mounted on the trailer’s frame.
-Here's the thing — this sensor tells the system how much mass is on board.
+Still, this sensor tells the system how much mass is on board.
 If you’re hauling a lighter load, the system knows it can apply less force; heavier loads trigger a stronger response.

 2. Monitoring Speed

 A speed sensor, usually attached to the trailer’s axle, constantly reports velocity.
-When the speed drops below a preset threshold—say, 5 mph—the ECU flags that the trailer is slowing down and needs braking assistance.
+When the speed drops below a preset threshold—say, 5 mph—the ECU flags that the trailer is slowing down and needs braking assistance That's the part that actually makes a difference..

 3. Calculating Brake Pressure